Navigating Tough Conversations with Honesty and Respect

 End With Ownership and Support

-Leaving the conversation with mutual ownership proves that direct feedback is a tool for progress, not punishment.
+Leaving the conversation with mutual ownership is what proves direct feedback is a tool for progress, not a punishment.

-Leaders who pair honesty with respect create a culture where feedback is expected, not feared.
-That is when performance conversations stop being “tough” and start being normal.
+Leaders who pair honesty with respect build a culture where feedback is expected instead of feared.
+That’s when performance conversations stop being “tough” and just become normal.